dranikpg/simple-solana-two-wallets/README.md

 ### Running the client

 The client **requires** two private keys to be present in the current directory:
-- `prog.id` - deployed program private key
+- `prog.id` - deployed program private key (make sure an account has been created)
-- `payer.id` - some payer account (make sure it has enough lamports to run transactions!)
+- `payer.id` - some payer account (make sure it has enough lamports to run transactions)